kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 **Routine signal processing functions**

-I recommend this book by Professor Tom O'Haver if you are unfamiliar with basic signal processing: https://terpconnect.umd.edu/~toh/spectrum/TOC.html
+I recommend this book by Tom O'Haver if you are unfamiliar with basic signal processing: https://terpconnect.umd.edu/~toh/spectrum/TOC.html

 .. _node_ButterWorth: